 When you chew, your teeth should share the bite force needed to masticate the food.
 However, when a tooth is lost, some of your teeth may take on a heavier force load.
 A bridge absorbs some of the bite force for a more even distribution of the pressure of your teeth.

-Since the bridge must be fabricated very precisely to ensure correct bite and to match the opposing tooth, impressions of the teeth are taken and sent to a Melbourne lab where the bridge will be constructed for your teeth.
+1. The procedure usually takes two or three appointments to complete.
+At the first appointment, Dr. Brazdo will prepare the teeth on either side of the space for crowns by removing a portion of the enamel.
+Since the bridge must be fabricated very precisely to ensure correct bite and to match the opposing teeth, impressions of the teeth are taken and sent to a lab where the bridge will be fabricated.
+You will leave the office with a temporary bridge in place.

 How do I take care of my bridge?